Transform your Easter dinner into an unforgettable feast with these tasty side dishes for ham.

 Mix up your corn, eggs, milk, butter, sugar, and cornstarch.
 Add a few key spices, and bake!
 It’s that easy.

 If you’re making ham for dinner, why not serve it with a kick of extra protein?

 Deviled eggs are a classic for a reason!
 They’re creamy, hearty, and impossible to resist!

 15. Collard Greens

-Stick a bottle of hot sauce on the table for an authentic southern pairing.
+Stick a bottle of hot sauce on the table for an authentic pairing.